Peeragogy/course/semester2.md

 6. Do people want to incorporate one of their current projects to see if we could accelerate it? (e.g., presentation, paper, handbook, business model canvas, etc.)
 7. Open

+### Session Seven - May 14th

+#### Ray's wrap

+1. Since not everyone had met everyone else yet, we had several introductions.
+This led to new perspectives and richer discussion.
+2. The main topic on the agenda was the paper for the upcoming anticipation conference.
+We didn't edit the documents much, but we did go over them and discussed them.
+3. We don't want to assume that everyone or even most the intended audience of that paper is familiar with pattern and pattern languages.
+From the last conference, it became apparent that a large part of the audience consists of designers but they didn't seem to say all that much about pattern languages.
+Thus, we should be careful in what we assume of readers and take care to define and explain our notions.
+4. We should be sure to include non-western persprctives on pattern theory.
+One noteworthy instance is the work of Takashi Iba and his group.
+5. We discussed how these topics of anticipating the future and pattern languages relate to peeragogy.

+#### Proposed Agenda

+1. Check-in and discuss how everyone is doing
+2. Review this agenda
+3. We will use zoom chat for notes
+4. Everyone choose a Rheingoldian role to play below in the meeting
+6. Anticipation paper
+7. Peeragogy event
+8. Open

 ## Learning Outcomes